Ica-Qin/Resonate-Waves/README.md

 <img width="2480" height="3523" alt="materials" src="https://github.com/user-attachments/assets/2ccce569-3f34-4994-835e-e904ca571c6c" />

 When it comes to the fabrication industry, people always think about the aspect of pollution and waste.
 However, why don't we think of it as a modern form of "agriculture", simply a kind of collective production?
 We always blame the fabrication industry despite our intense demand for industrial goods, not only for our daily lives but also for the production of daily necessities.
-Just as peasants would raise fish in terraced fields to make multiple uses of the ground, we make multiple by-products in the fabrication industries as shown in the upper flow chat.
-We admit the truth that the fabrication industry does produce pollution and waste, but without a well-organized production system, there would be much more pollution to be produced to fulfil the growing human need brought by the development of technology.
+Just as peasants would raise fish in terraced fields to make multiple uses of the ground, we make multiple by-products in the fabrication industries, as shown in the upper flow chart.
+We admit the truth that the fabrication industry does produce pollution and waste, but without a well-organised production system, there would be much more pollution produced to fulfil the growing human need brought by the development of technology.

 ## Working Processes